 Credit Cards are hands down your best friend when it comes to collecting airline points.
 Not from the points you accumulate while spending (although they’re handy), but from the points bonuses you receive when you sign up to a new card.

-For Australians there are a huge number of offerings with decent signup bonuses, Point Hacks is a great place to find the best cards for your needs.
-I've had excellent experience in the past with the Qantas American Express Discovery Card.
+For Australians there are a huge number of offerings with decent signup bonuses, The Good Flight is a great place to find the best cards for your needs.
+I’ve had excellent experience in the recently with the American Express Qantas Ultimate Card which currently offers 100,000 Qantas Points upon signup, as well as the American Express Platinum Charge Card.

 The key with ‘churning’ is to apply for the credit card, hit the minimum spend threshold and then move onto your next card (unless you particularly like your current deal).
 Whatever you do though, don’t go into credit card debt, pay the balance in full every month.